ldsands/UsefulCodeSnippets/OtherSoftware/Linux/LinuxPrograms.md

         - Under "Options", click on "Dependencies"
             - Click on the "🖫" (disk symbol) next to "allfonts"
         - I used the portable download of PDF X-Change Editor (version 9) for this example
-        - There does seem to be one reoccurring bug while using PDFXEdit with bottles, after a while of the program staying open it seems to freeze and I have to kill all processes for the bottle to get it to close
+        - When running PDF-XChange Editor in Bottles on Linux the program will freeze after a while.
+To deal with this I usually "Force Stop Process" on the process called "PDFXEdit.exe".
+Doing this seems to work better than trying to stop any other bottle related process.

 ### Other Distro Agnostic Applications